 - a.
-Products manufactured from plant material whose natural state (leaves, branch, tree trunk, root, etc.) has been so altered as to be given a new identity and a specific name, such as rope, basket, mat, etc. - b.
+Products manufactured from plant material whose natural state (leaves, branch, tree trunk, root, etc.) has been so altered as to be given a new identity and a specif-ic name, such as rope, basket, mat, etc. - b.
 Decorative wood An all-inclusive term for most dried wood that includes weathered wood and/or polished or otherwise treated wood.
 Not permitted in Tricolor classes. - c.
 Altering the exterior appearance of dried plant material. - d.
 Using absorbing solutions such as glycerin, bleach, anti-freeze, etc., on fresh plant material to change the natural dried state. - e.
-Contrived plant material (a form constructed of fresh and/or dried plant material appearing as an obvious "fantasy flower, foliage and/or stem"). - f.
+Contrived plant material (a new form constructed of fresh and/or dried plant material appearing as an obvious "fantasy" flower, foliage and/or stem). - f.
 Dried man-made constructed components retaining their recognizable character as plant material (and not used as a container), such as grape vine forms, etc., are considered dried plant material. - g.
 Living plants with roots attached, such as moss, Bromeliaceae family members or container-grown specimens. - h.
-Plants on state conservation/native plant list, grown by the exhibitor or obtained in a legal manner and so identified.
+Plants on state conservation/native plant list, grown by the exhibitor or obtained in a legal manner and so identified. - i.
+Fresh fruits, vegetables, and non-perishable food products.
+All cut fruits and vegetables must be sealed with an unobtrusive substance.